arangodb/arangodb/Documentation/DocuBlocks/Rest/Replication/get_api_replication_logger_first_tick.md

 replication
 log.

-**Note**: this method is not supported on a coordinator in a cluster.
+**Note**: this method is not supported on a Coordinator in a cluster.

 @RESTRETURNCODES